tcltk/tcl/doc/dev/strings.md

 of Unicode support.

-From Chapter 1 of *The Unicode Standard, Version 2.0*, "**The Unicode Standard is a fixed-width, uniform encoding scheme for written characters and test.**"
+From Chapter 1 of *The Unicode Standard, Version 2.0*, "**The Unicode Standard is a fixed-width, uniform encoding scheme for written characters and text.**"
 Chapter 2 presents a set of desgin principles.
 The first principle states, in part,
 "**Plain Unicode text consists of pure 16-bit Unicode character sequences.**"